wintersknight94/WC-Naturae/README.md

   	- More mossable nodes, extensible API
 - Dungeons improved
 	- Merge with vanilla complex dungeons with bricks/concrete/loot
-- Plant fibers more distinguishable from vanilla rushes
+- Plant fibers have now been deprecated.
+Look forward to more complex life cycles in the future!
 - Muck, Mycelium, and More!